 Patients may withdraw or be withdrawn (by the Patient or Professional Representative) from the trial at any time without prejudice.
 Data recorded up to the point of withdrawal will be included in the trial analysis, unless consent to use their data has also been withdrawn.
 If a Patient or Professional Representative requests termination of the trial drug during the treatment period, the drug will be stopped but the patient will continue to be followed-up as part of the trial.
 If a patient or a Patient Representative withdraws consent/assent during trial treatment, the trial drug will be stopped but permission will be sought to access medical records for data related to the trial.
-If a patient or Patient Representative withdraw from the trial after completion of trial treatment, permission to access medical records for trial after cords for trial treatment, permission to access medical records for trial treatment.
+If a patient or Patient Representative wishes to withdraw from the trial after completion of trial treatment, permission to access medical records for trial data will be sought.